 $ tar xzf libarchive-2.7.0.tar.gz $ cd libarchive-2.7.0 $ ./configure $ make $ make check $ make install

 You can also use the "cmake" utility to generate configuration files for a variety of IDEs, such as Visual Studio on Windows and XCode on Mac OS.
 Please remember that it can be used with libarchive 2.6.990a or later.
 You will first need to obtain and install the appropriate version of the cmake tool for your platform

 Use Automatic Format Detector

 Libarchive uses an automatic format detector when reading archives.
 It uses an internal "bidding" process that examines the incoming data using multiple modules.
 The detector automatically tackles archives that are compressed with Tar, Gzip, Bzip2, and many other popular compression algorithms.

 Writing Files to Gzipped TAR Archive

 Libarchive enables software developers to write a group of files into a gzipped tar archive.
 The writing feature is more complex as compared to the reading feature.
-The common procedure is to first create the struct archive object, set any preferred options, initialize the archive, append entries and in the end, don’t forget to close the archive and release all resources.
+The common procedure is to first create the struct archive object, set any preferred options, initialize the archive, append entries, and in the end, don’t forget to close the archive and release all resources.

 C API for Reading File Contents

 Libarchive allows computer programmers to read and extract the contents of a file.
 For file extracting from the archive you first iterate through it until you find one with the filename you want.
-After that, you can read data and writes it to a file on disk.
+After that, you can read data and writes it to a file on a disk.
 Compression and format are automatically detected in reading.

 Libarchive API gives computer programmers the capability to extract most archives to a disk.
-To extract archives you need to read headers from the input archive and writes them to disk.
+To extract archives you need to read headers from the input archive and write them to disk.
 To complete the task you need to pull data from a reading archive and write it to a write handler.